Volunteer at REGUA

 Our volunteer programme has been running since 2006.
 As a volunteer, not only will you have a wonderful and fulfilling experience in a beautiful environment, but you will also be making a genuine contribution to the conservation of the Atlantic Forest.

 We hope to offer volunteers a fulfilling experience at a cutting-edge conservation project that is protecting one of the world’s most endangered ecosystems, the Atlantic Forest.
 You will have the opportunity to work closely with REGUA staff, including members of the local community, in a rare and scenic environment that is home to a wealth of unique wildlife.

 Basic but comfortable accommodation and good quality locally sourced food are provided.
-Volunteers can take advantage of excellent facilities including Wi-fi, a purpose-built volunteer office including computers with internet access, a classroom, a laboratory, kitchen and dining room.
+Volunteers can take advantage of excellent facilities including Wi-fi, a classroom, a laboratory, kitchen and dining room.
 Our volunteer programme is non-profit, with the cost covering our overheads only.

 Our volunteer programme works with the following principles in mind:

 - Volunteers contribute to the delivery of REGUA’s objectives

 - Volunteers are not used by REGUA as an alternative to local employment